Kansas to hold De Sousa out pending investigation

 KANSAS CITY, Mo.
-(AP) - Kansas forward Silvio De Sousa, whose name surfaced as part of the FBI investigation into corruption in college basketball, will be benched during games by the top-ranked Jayhawks pending a review of his eligibility.
+(AP) - Kansas forward Silvio De Sousa was benched indefinitely by the top-ranked Jayhawks on Wednesday after his name surfaced in testimony connected with the corruption scandal rocking college basketball.

-Jayhawks coach Bill Self said in a statement before appearing at the Big 12's media day Wednesday that the sophomore forward would be held out beginning with Thursday night's exhibition game.
+The 6-foot-9 De Sousa, one of the Jayhawks' top rebounders, is out while the school and NCAA look into his eligibility.
+He could miss a good chunk - or perhaps all - of the regular season, which begins with a high-profile game against No. 10 Michigan State on Nov.
+6 in Indianapolis.

+Self spoke just a few hours before a jury in federal court in New York convicted former Adidas executive James Gato, Adidas consultant Merl Code and NBA agent runner Christian Dawkins of conspiracy to commit wire fraud.
+The trio had been accused of funneling money from the apparel company to the families of recruits at Kansas, Louisville and its other sponsored schools - and the trial was closely watched across the sport as big names came up in court.

-During the trial of former Adidas executive James Gatto, ex-AAU coach T.J.
-Gassnola testified that he facilitated payments to De Sousa's guardian in an attempt to steer him toward Kansas.
-Gassnola denied that the Jayhawks' coaching staff knew about the payments.
-Jurors began deliberations last week in the case in federal court.
+Ex-AAU coach T.J.
+Gassnola testified that he facilitated payments to De Sousa's guardian in an attempt to steer him toward the Jayhawks.
+Those payments would have rendered the native of Angola ineligible to play for the Jayhawks.
+Gassnola said Self and his staff did not know about the payments.

-"Information was presented during the current trial in New York - some of which we knew, some of which we didn't," Self said in the statement.
+"Information was presented during the current trial in New York - some of which we knew, some of which we didn't," Self said before the verdict was announced.
 "We have decided to withhold Silvio from competition until we can evaluate and understand the new information.
 We have already discussed trial developments with the NCAA and will continue to work with NCAA staff moving forward."

 De Sousa graduated from IMG Academy last December, joined the Jayhawks for the spring semester and provided valuable interior depth as the school made a deep March run.
 He had 16 points and 10 rebounds while helping Kansas beat West Virginia for the Big 12 Tournament title, then appeared in every game while helping the Jayhawks reach the Final Four of the NCAA Tournament.